semrush/intergalactic/website/docs/components/spin/spin.md

 @## Description

-**Spin** is a component for displaying the loading status of the page, section or widget when system does not know the exact time of data loading.
+**Spin** is a component for displaying the loading status of the page, section or widget when system doesn't know the exact time of data loading.

 For displaying Spin around any component, use [SpinContainer](/components/spin-container/).